 How to identify fake phone calls

-Learn to identify fake phone calls and safeguard your personal information.
+Learn to identify fake phone calls and protect your personal information.

 It’s ok to hang up.